Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 Historically, women in Ancient Greece was expected to remain hidden in the gynaeceum, they were not supposed to take any decision outside of the household, etc. Playing a woman outsmarting these rules might actually be fun, but not all players would enjoy it.
 So if one of your Player Characters is a woman and the player isn't particularly interested in this side of role-playing, just assume that all the Time Peasants in and around Euthermios are so much in a state of shock that they don't have time to pay attention to the outrage that is a woman actually speaking without her male relative's permission.

+A few ideas to let a woman walk freely in such a conservative society:

+* pretend to be a priestess;
+* pretend to be some kind of goddess;
+* pretend to be a man or a teenage boy.

 ## The City of Euthermios